 Tropical forage diversity

 The collection’s main emphasis is on legumes (more than 21,000 accessions), although almost 1,700 grasses are being conserved as well.
-By contrast, the majority of the tropical forages safeguarded at the genebank at ILRI, our sister CGIAR Center in Ethiopia, are grasses.
-Both genebank collections have been important sources of forage traits such as pest and disease resistance, biomass production, high nutritive value, and tolerance to infertile, acid soils, drought and water-logging.
+The collection has been an important source of traits such as pest and disease resistance, biomass production, high nutritive value, and tolerance to infertile, acid soils, drought and water-logging.

 In addition to feeding livestock for milk and meat production, forages can help reduce the environmental footprint of livestock production through carbon sequestration, reduction of greenhouse gas emissions, and restoration of degraded land.

 Improved forages might in fact be one of agriculture’s most promising options for mitigating climate change.
 Well-managed pastures show great potential for carbon sequestration, second only to forests.
 Some Brachiaria grasses in particular have a remarkable ability to suppress nitrification, the microbial process responsible for emissions of nitrous oxide, a greenhouse gas 300 times more potent than CO2.

 13,692 accessions (90,624 samples) distributed to 110 countries